Chun perseveres, holds off Thompson to win Women's PGA

 The 27-year-old Floridian botched a par putt from a couple feet on No. 14, but a birdie on 15 restored her lead to two.
 Then she bogeyed the par-5 16th while Chun made birdie, leaving the two players tied with two holes remaining.

-Thompson three-putted for bogey on 17, and after an impressive approach from the rough on 18, her birdie putt wasn’t hit firmly enough.
+Thompson, who declined a post-round news conference, three-putted for bogey on 17.
+After an impressive approach from the rough on 18, her birdie putt wasn’t hit firmly enough.

 Chun’s approach on the par-4 18th bounced past the hole and just off the back of the green, but she putted to within about 5 feet and sank her par attempt for the win.